extragood-io/jumpwire-docs/docs/flows/stages.md

     - [Bearer, ${secrets.API_KEY}]
     # OPTIONAL, include the entire input data as the body of the HTTP request.
 Default is true
     event_body: true | false
-    # OPTIONAL, a static body to use in the HTTP request.
-    body:
-      field1: some string
-      field2: some string
-    # OPTIONAL, additional params to be included in the body of the HTTP request
+    # OPTIONAL, additional query params to be included in the HTTP request
     params:
       newfield1: some string
 ```